vdet/st-normalization/README.md

 1- If necessary install R 3.4.4 or above.

-2- cd to the directory where this package was installed.
+2- cd to the directory where this package is installed.

 3- R CMD BATCH R/st-normalization.R

-Code takes a few minute to execute.
+Code takes a few minutes to execute.